 One final tip when it comes to table saw safety, is to always make sure your table saw is properly maintained.
 Conducting some basic service checks on your table saw annually will keep you upright and increase the longevity of your saw.

-I'd recommend removing any sawdust from the saw housing, lubricate the gears and pivot points, and sharpen your table saw blade when need be.
-This would be good places to start.
+I’d recommend removing any sawdust from the saw housing, lubricating the gears, and pivot points, and sharpening your table saw blade when need be.
+These would be good places to start.

 Deciding whether to change the table saw blade angle or the wood is up to you.
 You’ll know whether your project calls for a miter cut or a bevel cut.